Canada โ Money Services Business (MSB) Registration (FINTRAC) 2026

 Under the PCMLTFA, your business is classified as an MSB and must register with FINTRAC if it is involved in any of the following activities:

-Buying and selling foreign currencies โ including spot FX, currency conversion, multi-currency accounts, and digital FX services.
+- 1Foreign Exchange Dealing: Buying and selling foreign currencies โ including spot FX, currency conversion, multi-currency accounts, and digital FX services.
 Any business offering forex exchange services in Canada requires MSB registration.

-Remitting or transmitting funds by any means โ including electronic networks, mobile platforms, and digital transfer services.
+- 2Fund Remittance and Transmission: Remitting or transmitting funds by any means โ including electronic networks, mobile platforms, and digital transfer services.
 Covers payment apps, money transfer operators, and cross-border remittance platforms.

-Issuing or redeeming money orders, traveller's cheques, and similar negotiable instruments.
+- 3Money Orders and Negotiable Instruments: Issuing or redeeming money orders, traveller's cheques, and similar negotiable instruments.
 Covers both digital and physical instrument issuance.

-Dealing in virtual currencies โ including buying and selling cryptocurrency for clients, crypto exchange operations, and crypto asset services as a business.
+- 4Virtual Currency Dealing: Dealing in virtual currencies โ including buying and selling cryptocurrency for clients, crypto exchange operations, and crypto asset services as a business.
 This is the activity that makes Canadian MSB registration directly relevant for cryptocurrency businesses.

-Operating a crowdfunding platform that accepts fiat or virtual currency โ added to the PCMLTFA MSB framework to capture digital fundraising platforms that process financial transactions.
+- 5Crowdfunding Platforms: Operating a crowdfunding platform that accepts fiat or virtual currency โ added to the PCMLTFA MSB framework to capture digital fundraising platforms that process financial transactions.

 Crypto Services Under a Canada MSB